Committee for the Promotion of Virtue and the Prevention of Vice (Saudi Arabia): Involvement in politics

 Other accusations leveled at the CPVPV include that some of its members have been involved in political subversion, and/or are ex-convicts/prisoners who became Hafiz (i.e. memorized the Quran) to reduce their prison sentences.
 Author Lawrence Wright has written of a conflict between the Mutaween and at least one allied imam and Turki bin Faisal Al Saud, the head of the Presidency of General Intelligence (Al Mukhabarat Al A'amah) between 1977 and 2001.
-After an imam denounced a female charitable organizations run by some of Turki's sisters and accused them of being "whores" during a Friday sermon, Turki demanded and received an apology.
+After an imam denounced a female charitable organizations run by some of Turki's sisters and accused them of being whores during a Friday sermon, Turki demanded and received an apology.
 He then "secretly began monitoring members of the muttawa.
 He learned that many of them were ex-convicts whose only job qualification was that they had memorized the Quran to reduce their sentences."
 But Turki believed they had become "so powerful" they "threatened to overthrow the government."
 (Another description of the social background of CPVPV members—by Ali Shihabi, "a Saudi financier and pro-Muhammed bin Salman commentator"—is that their ranks are drawn from "the losers in school" who having been ignored by "cute girls" and not invited to parties "no one wanted them at" during their time as students, then sought jobs where they could take revenge on the socially successful by harassing attractive women and breaking into parties and shutting them down.)

 Another instance when the CPVPV has opposed the Saudi government came in 2005 when the Minister of Labor announced a policy of staffing lingerie shops with women.
-The policy was intended to give employment to some of the millions of adult Saudi women unhappily stuck at home (only 14.6% of Saudi women work in the public and private sectors in the kingdom), and to prevent mixing of the sexes in public (ikhtilat), between male clerks and women customers.
+The policy was intended to give employment to some of the millions of adult Saudi women at home (14.6% of Saudi women work in the public and private sectors in the kingdom), and to prevent mixing of the sexes in public (ikhtilat), between male clerks and women customers.
 Conservative Saudis opposed the policy maintaining that for a woman to work outside the house was against her fitrah (natural state).
 The few shops that employed women were "quickly closed" by the Hai'i who supported the conservative position.

 However, in 2011, during the Arab Spring, King Abdullah issued another decree giving lingerie shops—and then shops and shop departments specializing in other products for women, such as cosmetics, abayas and wedding dresses—one year to replace men workers with women.
 Further clashes followed between conservatives and Hai'a men on the one hand, and the ministry, women customers and employees at female-staffed stores on the other.
 In 2013, the Ministry and the Hai'a leadership met to negotiate new terms.
 In November 2013, 200 religious police signed a letter stating that female employment was causing such a drastic increase in instances of ikhtilat, that "their job was becoming impossible."